 That being said, you’ll want to focus on a few things: obedience training, socializing and finally, training the children.
 All three are very important in raising a German Shepherd that’ll thrive in a household with children.

 Training the Kids for GSDs

 The first step should be training the children.
 That is, teaching them how to respect the GSD.
-They’ll need to learn what types of behaviors are okay and what aren’t.
-It’s an effective way to minimize unpredictable behaviors, and ultimately mishaps.
+They will need to learn what types of behaviors are okay and what aren’t.
+It’s an effective way to minimize any sort of unpredictable behaviors, and ultimately mishaps.